 Vaccines are an amazing development and together with clean water they are the most important things that are keeping the world’s population healthy.
-To learn more about when different vaccines were discovered follow this link:
+To learn more about when different vaccines were discovered follow this link to a vaccine time line:

 An immunisation or vaccine contains a small part of the bacterium or virus that causes a disease, or tiny amounts of the chemicals the bacterium produces.

 Vaccines work by causing the body’s immune system to make antibodies (substances to fight specific infections and diseases).
 So if you come into contact with the real infection after receiving a vaccine, the antibodies will recognise it and protect you.
-Watch this video to see how:
+Watch the video below for more information:

 Immunisations are given in school by a healthcare professional who is experienced at giving injections.
 It’s given in the upper arm, but don’t worry it’s quick!